xgi/houdoku/README.md

 ```

 To compile the executable JAR, use `mvn package`.
 The Houdoku artifact will be in
 `./out/artifacts`.
-Here is a useful command for building & running the client (note the
+This command may be useful for building & running the client (note the
 optional `skipTests`):

 ```bash